r59q/r59q/README.md

   <h4>Welcome to my Github</h4>
   <p>My name is A. Malthe Henriksen.</br>
   I have a computer science degree and work as a software engineer 🎓 </p>
-  <p>Works at Aarhus University as a front-end developer on project CEED, and as a software engineer at Rambøll Management</p>
+  <p>Works at Aarhus University as the lead maintainer of ml-machine, and as a software engineer at Rambøll Management</p>
   <h2></h2>
   <div>